raspberrypi/documentation/remote-access/vnc/README.md

 vncserver :1 -geometry 1920x1080 -depth 24
 ```

-- As by default an X session is started on display zero, you will get an error in case you use ```:0```.
-Since there are now two X sessions running, which would normally be a waste of resources, it is suggested to stop the displaymanager running on ```:0``` using
+Note that since by default an X session is started on display zero, you will get an error in case you use ```:0```.

+- Since there are now two X sessions running, which would normally be a waste of resources, it is suggested to stop the displaymanager running on ```:0``` using

 ```
 service lightdm stop